ibodx/ddns.hu/README.md

 The DDNS app allows users to:

 - Log in with various authentication providers.
-- Add new DNS records to the database by entering a domain name and IP address.
+- Add new DNS records by entering a domain name and IP address.
 - Update the IP address of an existing DNS record by specifying the domain name and new IP address.
 - Remove an existing DNS record by specifying the domain name.
 - Use the API to update the IP address of an existing DNS record.